k21971/CrecelleHack/doc/variantfixes.md

 - Monsters can gain water walking and jumping.
   From SpliceHack, code ported directly from Evil and updated to 3.7.
 - Monsters can gain telepathy from items.
+- Kobolds have been altered to skew closer to their appearance in early editions of D&D as well as anime like Record of Lodoss War.
+This is to say that their doglike features have been emphasized.

+## Races
+- New Race: Kobold
+  - Although kobolds are playable in Grunt and SlashTHEM, their appearance here is distinct.
+  - Kobolds are a challenge race, with overall poor ability scores.
+They always start with a kobold companion.
+Tame kobolds will never betray a kobold player.
+  - Kobolds start with poison resistance, and like orcs they may eat tripe rations without penalty.

 # 1.2